Resubmitting a previous assignment

 Scenario – Resubmitting a paper

-Your instructor has asked all students to write a research paper on various topics related to Criminology.
-Aware that you have already completed a paper on one of the approved topics listed in the course outline, you decide to use a paper that you previously submitted in another criminology course.
-This not only saves you time but you also remember that you received an exceptional grade on the paper.
-You decide to include a few additional paragraphs to the paper you previously wrote but fail to ask your instructor whether or not you are able to recycle your old assignment.
-You are confident that your sources are cited appropriately and similar to your previous course, you submit your assignment through a plagiarism detection software package.
+Your instructor has asked all students to write a research paper on one of various topics related to Criminology.
+Given that you wrote a paper on one of the approved topics last year, you decide to just use the paper that you previously submitted in last year’s course.
+This not only saves you time, but you also remember that you received an exceptional grade on last year’s paper.
+You decide to add a few additional paragraphs to the paper you previously wrote, but don’t ask your instructor whether or not you are able to recycle your old assignment.
+You are confident that your sources are cited appropriately, so you submit your assignment through the plagiarism detection software.

 The Issue

-Students are not allowed to submit assignments for which credit has been previously received unless approval is given by the instructor.
+Students are not allowed to submit assignments for which credit has previously been received unless approval has been given by the instructor.
 The purpose of enrolling in a variety of courses is to learn more about a discipline through a range of perspectives.
 If you simply re-submit your old assignment, you are not “learning” rather taking the easy way out of engaging in your studies.
-It is likely that you will be approached by the instructor since the similarity of this research paper to your previous assignment will be detected through plagiarism detection software programs.
+It is likely that you will be approached by your instructor to discuss the situation, since the similarity of this research paper to your previous assignment will be detected by the plagiarism detection software.
+Resubmitting an assignment that previously received a grade is considered an offence under the Code.

 Smart Strategies

-• Always ask your instructor for permission to use your previous assignment and to find out what is acceptable.
+- Always ask your instructor for permission to use a previous assignment and to find out whether this might be acceptable.

-• Remember that work previously submitted through turnitin.com remains in the database.
+- Remember that work previously submitted through our plagiarism detection software program remains in the database, and will be flagged.

 Range of Consequences